waffle-iron/docs-rackspace/doc/style-guide/m-z-style-guidelines.md

 Do not use an ellipsis in the following cases:

 - When writing header text for table columns and rows.
 - When showing the name of an interface element, such as a text box, menu, menu command, or command button, even if the ellipsis is displayed on the interface.
-However, if you think that omitting the ellipsis might cause confusion, you can include it.
+However, if an ellipsis is displayed on the interface and you think that omitting it might cause confusion, you can include it.

 The following example shows acceptable use of an ellipsis in a code sample: